-This wind ensemble is the primary performing band of the Westford Academy.
-Students are expected to have some previous experience on their instrument.
-The ensemble will perform a wide range of works from the modern concert band repertoire in a wide range of styles.
-Basic technical, ensemble and musicianship skills will be emphasized.
-Evening rehearsals and performances required.
+This wind ensemble is the entry level band at Westford Academy and is open to any student looking to play a wind instrument, regardless of prior experience.
+The ensemble will perform a wide range of works from diverse concert band repertoire in a wide range of styles.
+Basic technical, ensemble, and musicianship skills will be emphasized.
+Students taking Concert Band will join their percussion counterparts during dress rehearsals, public performances, and all band related functions.

-753 Symphonic Band H - (11-12) - 5 credits
+753 Symphonic Band H - (10-12) - 5 credits

 This select ensemble is for advanced wind instrumentalists.
-The ensemble will perform a wide range of advanced works from the modern concert band repertoire in a wide range of styles.
-Advanced technical, ensemble and musicianship skills will be emphasized.
-Admission to the ensemble is by audition and evening rehearsals and performances are required.
+The ensemble will perform a wide range of advanced works from diverse concert band repertoire in a wide range of styles.
+Advanced technical, ensemble, and musicianship skills will be emphasized.
+Students will complete Honors Requirements as notated in the Band Handbook.
+Students taking Symphonic Band will join their percussion counterparts during dress rehearsals, public performances, and all band related functions.